Justine Karst - PI

 Nicholas Brown - MSc student

 Nick is primarily interested in enhancing remediation of contaminated soils through the application of plant-microbe interactions.
 He earned is BSc in Land Reclamation through the University of Alberta, and has developed field and lab experience as a lab technician in grassland and forest ecology.
-Nick is investigating how we can use native plant species to enhance degradation of recalcitrant toxic compounds in soils, and is assessing the effects these species have on the enzyme activity of soil microbial communities.
+Nick is investigating how we can use native plant species to enhance degradation of hydrocarbons in soils, and is assessing the effects these species have on the enzyme activity of soil microbial communities.